 So let’s summarize: direct initialization provides ample flexibility but does not scale well.
 The Object Mother option enables scalability but isn’t very flexible.
 You may find you need some in-between option that offers the best of both worlds.
 That’s the Test Data Builder pattern!

-Test Data Builder pattern
+Using the Test Data Builder pattern for test data initialization

 Going with the Test Data Builder option has you create a builder class that is already set up with good default data, but lets you customize the test object with minimal effort.
 You can choose to customize only certain attributes of your test fixture/object, making Test Data Builder a very flexible option.